MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/animations.md

 <!-- ====================================================================== -->
 ## Modify animations

-There are three ways you are able to modify an animation with the Animation Inspector.
+There are three ways you can modify an animation with the Animation Inspector:

 *  Animation duration.
 *  Keyframe timings.
 *  Start time delay.

-In the following figure, the original animation is represented.
+For this section, suppose that the screenshot below represents the original animation:

 :::image type="content" source="../media/inspect-styles-glitch-spin-animations-console-animations.msft.png" alt-text="Original animation before modification." lightbox="../media/inspect-styles-glitch-spin-animations-console-animations.msft.png":::

-To change the duration of an animation, choose and drag the first or last circle.
+To change the duration of an animation, click and drag the first or last circle.

 :::image type="content" source="../media/inspect-styles-glitch-spin-animations-console-animations-shorter.msft.png" alt-text="Modified duration." lightbox="../media/inspect-styles-glitch-spin-animations-console-animations-shorter.msft.png":::

-If the animation defines any keyframe rules, then these are represented as white inner circles.
-Choose and drag one of these to change the timing of the keyframe.
+If the animation defines any keyframe rules, then these are represented as white-filled inner circles.
+Click and drag a white-filled inner circle to change the timing of the keyframe:

 :::image type="content" source="../media/inspect-styles-glitch-spin-animations-console-animations-keyframe-modification.msft.png" alt-text="Modified keyframe." lightbox="../media/inspect-styles-glitch-spin-animations-console-animations-keyframe-modification.msft.png":::

-To add a delay to an animation, choose and drag it anywhere except the circles.
+To add a delay to an animation, click the animation anywhere except the circles, and drag it:

 :::image type="content" source="../media/inspect-styles-glitch-spin-animations-console-animations-delay.msft.png" alt-text="Modified delay." lightbox="../media/inspect-styles-glitch-spin-animations-console-animations-delay.msft.png":::